Frequently asked question (FAQs)

 Very good question!
 As biologists with a focus on organismic biology (two botanists and one zoologist), nature conservation, species conservation and climate protection are very important to us.
 We have taken many measures to make our operations as environmentally friendly as possible:

-- We only use peat-free/peat-reduced substrates and substrates which all components come from ecologically harmless sources.
-Peat extraction is not sustainable and cannot be environmentally friendly.
+- For our production we only use peat-based substrates that come from ecologically harmless sources.
+Unregulated peat extraction is unsustainable and irreconcilable with environmental protection.
 It destroys unique habitats with numerous endemic species that have become rare.
-It is said again and again that peat can be mined sustainably.
-That is simply wrong.

 - Our Sphagnumcomes from sustainable cultivation in New Zealand.
 In contrast to peat, Sphagnumgrows so quickly that decomposition and regeneration are possible in short periods of time.
 There is no need to destroy any millennia-old moorland for it.